 Peter Lachmann was an immunologist who investigated the mechanisms by which the immune system protects against pathogens.
 The same mechanisms cause inflammation and can give rise to disease.
 Peter was an expert on complement, a system that contributes largely to these mechanisms.

-His research interests include the immunochemistry, biology and genetics of complement.
+His research interests included the immunochemistry, biology and genetics of complement.
 His work in downregulating its central pathway promises to produce a treatment for the eye condition, age-related macular degeneration.
-He has also studied immunopathology — the ways in which the immune system causes disease, with a special interest in systemic lupus erythematosus and allergy to insect stings.
+He also studied immunopathology — the ways in which the immune system causes disease, with a special interest in systemic lupus erythematosus and allergy to insect stings.

 Emeritus Sheila Joan Smith Professor of Immunology, Centre For Veterinary Science, University of Cambridge